-A two bedroomed stone built, terraced cottage, which sleeps 4.
-The cottage is suitable for families/couples only and is in the centre of Seahouses, 150 yards from harbour/beach.
-Free Wifi.
-Dogs welcome. more info...
+A two bedroomed stone built, terraced cottage, which sleeps 4 (extra child can be accommodated on Z bed).
+The cottage is suitable for families/couples only and is in the centre of Seahouses, 150 yards from harbour/beach. more info...

 Self-catering country cottages: The East of England was originally the ancient kingdom of East Anglia and now is divided into the counties of Bedfordshire,